-- (1) A retailer must: - (a) publish on its internet site details of its standing offers in the manner set out in Schedule 4 or Schedule 5; and - (b) input onto the internet site nominated by the Minister each of its electricity standing offers including all details as required by that internet site; and - (c) input onto the Commission's YourChoice website each of its gas standing offers including all details as required by that internet site. - (2) The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically.
+- (1) A retailer must: - (a) publish on its internet site details of its standing offers in the manner set out in Schedule 4; and - (b) input onto the internet site nominated by the Minister each of its electricity standing offers including all details as required by that internet site; and - (c) input onto the Commission's YourChoice website each of its gas standing offers including all details as required by that internet site. - (2) The home page of the retailer's principal internet site must have a link that allows a person to access the retailer's standing offer easily and logically. - (3) An energy fact sheet must be published by a retailer on its internet site in satisfaction of the requirement set out in clause 15A(1)(a).